Josh9182/R-Projects/Customer Sales/Analyzing Customer Information.md

 After isolating our customers as well as total purchases as well as purchase value, we can see our data organized via purchase value in descending order.

 **The data above shows several insights of note.
 Firstly, the most dominant chemical found in this sample is Hydrochloric Acid, with a preference dominance of 7/10 chemicals chosen.
 Based off this data the predominant idea of marketing/promotions will be definitely theorized to boost customer loyalty.**

+Additionally, I would look forward into the reasons for the popularity.
+Why do so many of our suppliers gravitate towards one product?
+It is pivotal that we keep in mind the demand for our products, so we do not endure a stock shortage.

 **The second insight noticed was found in the ```total_purchases``` column.
-While Hydrochloric Acid is the most popular chemical overall, the most purchased chemicals in general are in order Isopropyl Alcohol, Glycol Ethers, and Sodium Hydroxide.
-Based on this data, a promotion in which thousands, or possibly even hundreds of thousands of gallons can create a discount for total orders based off of bulk sale.
-Additionally, personalized advertisements, gifts, and giveaways can allow our customers a return on their loyalty and ensure customer satisfaction.**
+While Hydrochloric Acid
+is the most popular chemical overall, the most purchased chemicals in general are in order Isopropyl Alcohol, Glycol Ethers, and Sodium Hydroxide.**

-### Once the purchases as well as purchase values have been located for each customer, it's now important to finish our data
+Based on this data,
+a possible promotion
+in which related products are suggested in a cross-selling strategy could allow for an increase in sale of other products.

+Adding on to this idea, possible sales on related products or sales on frequency could retain customer satisfaction.

+### It is clear that Hydrochloric Acid is a contender for a

 ## What is the average purchase value per customer?